idris-lang/Idris-dev/docs/tutorial/classes.rst

 used to resolve an instance.

 ..
-[1] Conor Mcbride and Ross Paterson.
+[1] Conor McBride and Ross Paterson.
 2008.
 Applicative programming
        with effects.
 J. Funct.
 Program.
 18, 1 (January 2008),
        1-13.
 DOI=10.1017/S0956796807006326
        http://dx.doi.org/10.1017/S0956796807006326